-Nevertheless, the Coronavirus-induced economic slowdown is likely to have a negative impact on DLG's and other UK insurers' premiums in at least 2020 with current uncertainty around the pace of economic recovery and consequential impact on customer behaviour.
+Nevertheless, the Coronavirus-induced economic slowdown has had a negative impact on DLG's and other UK insurers' premiums in 2020 with current uncertainty around the pace of economic recovery and consequential impact on customer behaviour.

 In 2015, DLG started to modestly grow its premium base after several years of decline (see Exhibit 3), which reflected management's action to improve performance and difficult pricing conditions.
 GWP fell by c.5% during 2018 but GWP stabilised at YE19 with the impact of lower average premiums in Motor and Home and lower partnership volumes almost fully offset by strong growth in Green Flag and Commercial direct own brands.
+At H1 20 and for Q3 20 GWP increased by 0.4% and reduced by 0.8% respectively.